USSBA/hubzone-webmap/README.md

 The task `webpack:compile` is included with `assets:precompile` https://github.com/rails/webpacker#deployment, so just launching `RAILS_ENV=production rake assets:precompile` will compile styles, images, etc. and then run webpack to bundle the hzmap.js part of the app.

+### Test
+See below, but, webpacker needs to compile JS assets prior to running teaspoon tests

 ## Testing